-My travels to Berlin began in the autumn of 1988.
-It was however, a trip that would have been wildly unrealistic just months earlier.
-My mother had died after a short illness and I was recovering from an accident with a broken jaw.
-After recovery, I met Anke, a German woman who had been working in Toronto as a liaison with a German clothier, and who later moved back to Germany to continue her education.
-By coincidence (or good fortune), she decided on Berlin.
-A year later, the city erupted with freedom and the Cold War was over.
-Seven months after the “border opening”, I landed in Berlin again to build on a documentary ...and possibly a relationship.
+It was autumn, and my first time to Berlin – a trip that would have been wildly unrealistic just months earlier.
+My mother had recently died, and I was recovering from an accident that left me with a broken jaw.
+Though weak and a few pounds lighter, I made a full recovery.
+Days later, I unexpectedly met Anke, a German woman who had been working in Toronto as a liaison with a European clothier, who later returned to Germany to continue her education.
+By coincidence – or good fortune – she decided on Berlin.
+A year later, the fall of the Wall reverberated around the world to become one of the most significant events of the twentieth century.

 Seven months after the border opening, I landed in Berlin again to visit Anke and continue working on a photo documentary.
 The Wall was an important component of the project and I was optimistic there were at least some remnants of concrete still to be found.
 As I set foot on my first trek, the sound of distant tap-tap-tapping was an encouraging sign that the once-guarded barrier was still putting up a fight.